 6.25.2 Avoidance mechanisms for language users

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 subclause 6.25.5.
+Follow the guidance contained in ISO/IEC 24772-1 subclause 6.25.5.

 Add parentheses after a function call in order to invoke the function.

 Keep in mind that any function that changes a mutable object in place returns a None object – not the changed object since there is no need to return an object because the object has been changed by the function.